I knew I’d regret it if I didn’t leave.

 I mean, sure, I have photos I can hang on the walls and videos I can watch, but I don’t know, guys.
 I feel like having a small physical object from the places I love most would be even more meaningful.

-Like a painting from the sweet artist who took me under her wing while I was lost in Taiwan; or a small handmade basket from the lovely local in Belize who was one of the first people I spoke to after learning I’d scored a book deal; or a lace coaster from Croatia — the first country I ever visited — because the strength of the threads would remind me of the days when I was starting to learn I was far stronger than I’d thought.
+Like a painting from the sweet artist who took me under her wing while I was lost in Taiwan; or a small handmade basket from the lovely local in Belize who was one of the first people I spoke to after arriving; or a lace coaster from Croatia — the first country I ever visited — because the strength of the threads would remind me of the days when I was starting to learn I was far stronger than I’d thought.

 In the grand scheme of things, my regrets are minor, and I’m grateful for that.